 Collaborative Research Grants support interpretive humanities research undertaken by two or more collaborating scholars, for full-time or part-time activities for periods of one to three years.
 Support is available for various combinations of scholars, consultants, and research assistants; project-related travel and archival research; field work; and technical support and services.
 All grantees are expected to disseminate the results of their work to the appropriate scholarly and public audiences.

 - research that significantly adds to knowledge and understanding of the humanities;

-- conferences on topics of major importance in the humanities that will benefit scholarly research;
+- conferences on topics of major importance in the humanities that will benefit scholarly research; and

-What’s New for 2012
+What’s New for 2016

 The number of applications to an NEH grant program can vary widely from year to year, as can the funding ratio.
 Information about the average number of applications and awards in recent competitions is meant only to provide historical context for the current competition.
 Information on the number of applications and awards in individual competitions is available from firstname.lastname@example.org .

 Contact NEH’s Division of Research Programs at 202-606-8200 and email@example.com .
-Applicants who are deaf or hard of hearing can contact NEH via TDD at 1-866-372-2930.
+Applicants who are deaf or hard of hearing can contact NEH via Federal Relay (TTY users) at 800-877-8399.